nithinvarma411/Ecommerce-Follow-Along/README.md

 - Used mongoose to get all products from database.
 - Used cloudinary to save images of products.
 - Used multer as a middleware.

+## Milestone 13: Created a route and controller for saving and editing all products

+In this session i have covered:
+- Created a route and controller for editing all products in backend
+- created an edit button in frontend and added the edit functionality
+- updated the details in mongodb also

+## Milestone 14: Created a route and controller for deleting all products

+In this session i have covered:
+- Created a route and controller for deleting all products in backend
+- created a delete button in frontend and added the delete functionality
+- deleted the details in mongodb also